-- Get your support in place - tell all your friends to help you, or get professional support (see below).
+- Get your support in place - tell supportive friends and family members.

-- Calculate how much money you will save, and decide what to spend it on
+- Calculate how much money you will save, and decide what you will spend it on.

 - Stop smoking and stick to your plan!

 Stopping smoking can be difficult.
-Some people find the nicotine replacement therapy or e-cigarettes can be helpful.
-These may be available free of charge from your GP.
+Some people find helplines work.
+Others find that they need nicotine replacement therapy or e-cigarettes.
+These can be bought, or may be available free of charge from a stop smoking adviser.

 Experience: I started smoking when I was thirteen to impress a girl, and carried on even after we broke up.
 I got to age 15 or 16 and felt I needed to quit because it was expensive, and my running speed - which you would expect to increase over two years - actually went down (I ran track).
 Stopping was quite straightforward for me, as because I was underage my friends were getting me cigarettes.
 So I told me friends I was quitting and they shouldn't give me any more cigarettes.
 Just like that.
 They all supported me even though they were carrying on smoking; they were my friends and good people and they understood and supported me, even when I said I wanted a cigarette they said "no, you're quitting".
 I have been happily smoke-free for over three years now.
 James, 19

 - Contact Smoke Free Life Oxfordshire to get their expert help and resources and quit for good.